 Future services including refuse collection are anticipated and could be served by the municipal land entitlement that comes with incorporation as a second class city.
+This land is intended for municipal purposes and the petition notes a need for land for a landfill, future recreation, and other land uses not currently available.

-The petition budget forecast does not include payment in lieu of taxes, shared fisheries taxes, rural roads, or national forestry receipts all of which a potential second class city might be entitled to.
-The petition indicates the potential city's unwillingness to rely on uncertain state allocations due to forecast budget reductions and uncertainty of federal appropriations year to year.
-Commerce believes this reluctance to rely on moneys that are no longer guaranteed as a primary source of income is wise.
+The petition budget forecast does not include federal payment in lieu of taxes (PILT) proceeds, shared fisheries tax revenue, or national forestry receipts, all of which a potential second class city including Whale Pass would likely be entitled to.
+The petition indicates the potential city's unwillingness to rely on uncertain state allocations due to forecasted budget reductions and uncertainty of state and federal appropriations year to year.
+Staff believes this reluctance to rely on moneys that are no longer guaranteed as a primary source of income is wise.

 Whale Pass does not intend to assess property taxes due to the cost of appraisal and implementation.
-A rough estimate of property values indicates revenue generated annually would likely be under \$100,000.
-The petition also indicates that assessing as of yet unvalued property is cost-prohibitive.
-As such, property taxes would only be considered if a future, organized borough government provided the appraisal information and infrastructure necessary to make assessment cost-effective.
-Again, property tax is not intended to be a source of income for a potential Whale Pass second class city.
+A rough estimate of property values by the petitioners indicates annual property taxes would likely generate less than \$100,000.
+As such, property taxes would only be considered if a future organized borough government in the area provided the appraisal information and infrastructure necessary to make assessment cost-effective.
+As stated previously, property tax is not intended to be a source of income for a potential Whale Pass second class city.